Skip to main content

 Details

 If your furnace is running but indoor temperatures are either too hot or too cold, this may indicate a faulty control board.
 Another sign is when the usual sequence of operation seems different.
-Can you hear the igniter turning on?
+Can you hear the ignitor turning on?
 Do you hear the “whoosh” of the gas burner activating?
 Is the blower fan running long after the rest of the heating operation has shut down?
 And, if you remove the cabinet door and can see blinking LED lights on the board, there may be an issue.
 Many gas and electric furnaces have diagnostics built in and can signal potential trouble by blinking in distinct patterns.

 Solution